Loading...

 Based on what we’ve seen in 2023, we expect the following trends to shape consumer behavior on Black Friday and beyond in 2024.

-Mobile shopping is easy and discreet, allowing customers to shop from anywhere while staying on top of sales.
+Expect mobile to exceed 55% of online sales.
 Black Friday mobile orders increased from 2022 to 2023, with over 50% of all Black Friday sales occurring on smartphones.
-This indicates a growing trust in smartphone transactions among shoppers, which is why 2024 will likely reflect this trend.

 As a marketer, this means you should ensure your website is optimized for smartphones and tablets.
 Ensure load speed is quick, navigation is simple, designs are intuitive, and mobile payment options are available.
 You also have an opportunity to invite your customers to sign up for SMS or push notifications so they can shop deals immediately after they’re rolled out.

 While mobile should be a priority, we still recommend investing in multiple channels to capture online shoppers everywhere they’re buying.
-Our Graph can help you unify data, capture user activity, and view your target audience holistically to optimize ad spend, allocate resources effectively, and improve ROI.
+Our Offline and Digital Graphs can help you unify data, capture user activity, and view your target audience holistically to optimize ad spend, allocate resources effectively, and improve ROI.

-Given lingering inflation in the U.S., consumers will still be looking for ways to stretch their money this year, and many shoppers may seek out BNPL arrangements.
+As inflation persists in the U.S., shoppers will still be looking for ways to stretch their money this year, and many may seek out BNPL arrangements.
+According to Deloitte, 37% of shoppers have used these services, and these arrangements have proven to increase conversions by up to 30%.

 With so many shoppers wanting the financial convenience of making large purchases without the immediate financial burden, marketers can use data enrichment to identify their target segments most likely to use BNPL and create personalized offers and promotions for them.
 Your strategy should include high-value offers and messaging that appeal to budget-conscious shoppers and a checkout optimized for BNPL options.